DIY Theming That Doesn't Look Like You Did It Yourself

 it to look like we had done it ourselves.
 There are several places online where you can find help to theme your children’s area on your own so that it looks more professional.

 One is Kids Kount Publishing.
-Their DIY resources are now free.
-They offer a paint it yourself Kids Bible Village and a Kids City set on their website.
+Their DIY resources were free at the time of this writing.
+They offer a paint it yourself Kids Bible Village (free downloadable PDF's) and a Kids City set on their website.
 The sets include transparency images, colorized images and a color palette to help you get the right colors.
 There are several free videos on their site to help you learn how to create your own themed environment.

 Kids Kount also offers free resources for making puppet stages, customs and a children’s outreach event, not to mention free curriculum.
 It is definitely a site worth checking out.